Bottle Feeding Baby Goats

 • If the baby goat seems disinterested or struggling to latch, try gently stroking its chin or offering a bit of milk on your finger to stimulate its interest.

-Read More Can Goats Eat Rhubarb
+Read More Can Goats Eat Popcorn

 Bottle Feeding Schedule And Quantity Guidelines